MicrosoftDocs/bot-docs/articles/language-generation/language-generation-structured-response-template.md

 ]
 ```

-Call to `evaluateTemplate('T1')` would result in the following internal structure:
+A call to `evaluateTemplate('T1')` would result in the following internal structure:

 ```markdown
 [Activity